HaydenDekker/website-imager-scheduler/README.md

 The aggregate appflow groups multiple websites and defines how each should be displayed.

-The DisplaySchedule provides the appflow and what/if any images to download via ftp for it to display.
+The DisplaySchedule provided to devices contains the appflow and list images to download, via ftp.

 # Tests